Constraining the new contributions to electron $g-2$ in a radiative neutrino mass model: Introduction

 The objective of this paper is twofold.
 First, we demonstrate how one- and two-loop terms of neutrino masses are equally important to fit neutrino oscillation data.
 Second, based on the fit, we determine the corrections to lepton $g-2$.
-To achieve this goal, we employ particular textures where electron and muon sectors are decoupled, so that the respective anomalous magnetic moments are induced by chiral enhancement from different up-type quarks.
-This will also avoid the potentially dangerous chirally-enhanced $\mu\to e\gamma$ decay.\footnote{This mechanism was advocated in Refs.~\cite{Bigaran:2020jil,Dorsner:2020aaz} to simultaneously address the electron and the then-prominent muon $g-2$ anomalies without compromising the desired values of the induced $\delta a_e$ and $\delta a_\mu$.} We then apply these textures to the neutrino mass formula given in this model.
-We find that the lightest neutrino is massless although both normal and inverted neutrino mass orderings can be admitted.
-Neutrino data strongly constrain the parameter space of the model, leading to a small new physics correction to the muon $g-2$.
-Furthermore, only the electron $g-2$ discrepancy implied by the Rb measurement can be resolved within $2\sigma$ uncertainty, and it can only be realized in inverted mass ordering.
-Rates for LFV tau decays, such as $\tau\to3e$ and $\tau\to e\gamma$, are found to be near the current limits, hence accessible by future experiments.
+To achieve this goal, we employ particular textures---as discussed in Refs.~\cite{Bigaran:2020jil,Dorsner:2020aaz}---where the electron and muon sectors are effectively decoupled.
+This configuration ensures that the respective anomalous magnetic moments are induced by chiral enhancements from different up-type quarks, while simultaneously avoiding the potentially dangerous chirally-enhanced $\mu\to e\gamma$ decay.
+Applying these textures to the neutrino mass formula given in this model, we find that the lightest neutrino is massless although both normal and inverted neutrino mass orderings can be admitted.
+Owing to the simultaneous presence of one- and two-loop neutrino mass terms, neutrino data strongly constrain the parameter space of the model, leading to a small new physics correction to the muon $g-2$.
+Furthermore, only the electron $g-2$ discrepancy implied by the Rb measurement can be resolved within $2\sigma$ uncertainty, which only occurs in the inverted mass ordering.
+Finally, rates for LFV tau decays, such as $\tau\to3e$ and $\tau\to e\gamma$, are found to be near the current limits, and are thus accessible to future experiments.

 The rest of the paper is organized as follows.
 In Sect.~\ref{sec:Model}, we briefly discuss the model.
 The expression for neutrino mass formula and the choice of Yukawa textures as well as their implications on neutrino mass generation are discussed in Sect.~\ref{sec:numass}.
 Relevant constraints are presented in Sect.~\ref{sec:exp-cons}, before we give our conclusions in Sect.~\ref{sec:concl}.